CSSFUN CSSFUN

 Built-in Theme Management 🎨

-With built-in theme support, CSSFUN uses CSS variables to manage light, dark, and system color schemes.
+With built-in theme support, CSSFUN uses CSS variables to manage light and dark color schemes.
 Themes update automatically based on user preferences, no re-renders needed.

 Getting Started